Skip to main content

 connection.close() // closes automatically on shutdown

-Since version 1.3.0, eyeson-node includes functions to use with Permalink API.
+The eyeson-node SDK includes functions to use with the Permalink API.

 const eyeson = new Eyeson({ apiKey: '< api-key >' }) // configure to use your api key